Leaders in Care

 Through Leaders in Care, we invite you to join us in innovating the student experience for tomorrow’s nurse leaders.

 More than 37 million tons of cargo pass through Port Tampa Bay every year, much of it ending up on store shelves and in homes across the country.
-But, what most people do not realize is the human cost connected to delivering the goods and products that power the world — an issue that students at USF Health College of Nursing will work to solve through this year’s featured Leaders in Care project, Port of Tampa: Supporting Health Infection Prevention Practices (SHIPP) Program.
+But, what most people do not realize is the human cost connected to delivering the goods and products that power the world — an issue students at USF Health College of Nursing will work to solve through this year’s featured Leaders in Care project, Port of Tampa: Supporting Health Infection Prevention Practices (SHIPP) Program.

 The SHIPP program will be implemented over three years to support the economic recovery of Tampa from COVID-19 by identifying and mitigating environmental risks, promoting compliance with infection control (IC) standards, and ensuring a safer environment for port employees, customers and visitors.